 • Same-day flight changes

-This change makes AA's basic economy fares quite enticing.
+This change makes American Airlines basic economy fares quite enticing.
 In addition to paying the lowest price, elite members can avoid almost all of the negatives of basic economy.
 Even before this change, elite members get to board in their priority boarding group and retain their checked bag privileges.
 But starting today, AA elites get almost all of their elite benefits on basic economy fares.

 American-Airlines-787-9-789-business-class-Photo-by-JT-Genter